akkessler/ElixirCounter/README.md

 ## Usage

-**To start** counting hit the magenta play button in the center.
+**To start counting,** hit the magenta play button in the center.
 This will activate the timers and voice recognition systems.

-**To interact** with the counter using voice, speak the following commands:
+**To interact with the counter,** speak the following commands:

 _Note: Voice recognition works best in a quiet environment!_